 Trinity President Patricia McGuire testified before the Senate Banking Committee on April 15, 2008, regarding the impact of the credit crunch on the student loan market and college students.
 The Committee hearing was convened to address the growing concern regarding the impact of the ongoing credit market crisis on the cost and availability of federally-guaranteed and private student loans.
 Her written testimony is below.
-Click here for a PDF that includes a complete set of charts.
 Contact Ann Pauley to arrange media interviews: 202/884-9725, firstname.lastname@example.org

 Testimony of President Patricia A. McGuire

 Trinity Washington University

 Before the Senate Banking Committee

 Regarding the Impact of the Credit Crunch